jmillpps/reality/README.md

 - Where interactions cease, **space ceases to exist**.

 Thus, **space is not a container—it is an emergent effect of connectivity statistics**.

+Like a map of flight paths between cities, the apparent distances between nodes (cities) depend entirely on how directly and frequently they interact through flights.
+Physical space, similarly, emerges from the frequency and strength of interactions, defining the structure we perceive as spatial distance.

 ### **Entanglement, Tensor Networks, and Emergent Space**
 This realization aligns with **modern discoveries in quantum gravity**: